Literary Festival

 Adjudicated by Simon Brett

 Simon Brett, West Sussex based author of detective fiction and radio plays, having had a long career as producer-writer for television and radio.
-A widely published author, best known for his mystery series featuring Charles Paris ( 20 books) Mrs Pargeter ( over 9 books), Fethering, ( 21 books) and Blotto & Twinks ( 13 books).
+A widely published author, best known for his mystery series featuring Charles Paris (20 books) Mrs Pargeter (10 books), Fethering, (21 books) and Blotto & Twinks (13 books).

 Original, unpublished work of fiction of up to 500 words